fasikaWalle/Internet-retail-company/README.md

 ## Installation
 First you have to make sure that you have node js in your system if you don't have you can install it from https://nodejs.org/en/ and make sure you install mysql if not just click the following link and download it https://dev.mysql.com/downloads/mysql/ then you open your terminal and type npm install to install all the necessary dependencies which are used for this application.
 ## Usage
-Clone the code from the repository to local computer Open the terminal write npm install in the terminal and hit enter to install all the neccesary dependencies that this application uses Write mysql -u (database user name) -p then enter, please insert password window will display then you have to insert your database password.
+- write npm install in the terminal  to install all the neccesary dependencies that this application uses
+- Write mysql -u (database user name) -p then enter, please insert password window will display then you have to insert your database password.
-In order to use the database you have to create it by writing source db/schema.sql and then write quit to exit from mysql terminal this will create the table structure then there is already a data on seeds.sql file so write npm run seed on the terminal this will fill your tables with predefined data.
+- In order to use the database you have to create it by writing source db/schema.sql and then write quit to exit from mysql terminal this will create the table structure then there is already a data on seeds.sql file so write npm run seed on the terminal this will fill your tables with predefined data.
-In order to start the application write npm start.In order to test the routes you have to use Insomina or postman applications.
+- In order to start the application write npm start.In order to test the routes you have to use Insomina or postman applications.

 Walkthrough video link (https://drive.google.com/file/d/1c4cUZZr_l8nC6QxqfBPT4J3GmwZV6k0z/view?usp=sharing)